Download the app for iOS and Android!

 Bruce’s Web Arts & Augmented Reality Trail is an outdoor arts trail with accompanying smartphone app to commemorate the 750th Anniversary of King Robert the Bruce in North Carrick, South Ayrshire.

 Trail goers will discover nine new pieces of outdoor art using the Bruce’s Web app with fun augmented reality elements and gaming challenges!
+Please note that due to the augmented reality features in the app, some models of smartphone may be incompatible with the Bruce’s Web app,

 The trail was commissioned by North Carrick Community Benefit Company and delivered by CRAG Community Arts SCIO in collaboration with North Carrick residents.
 The project was made possible by funding from ScottishPower Renewables and the UK Government.